 What is Incident Response?
 What are the Incident Response Steps & Strategies?

 The term “incident response” is commonly used to refer to the actions taken by an organization in the aftermath of a data breach or cyberattack.
-The ultimate objective is to manage the incident so that the impact is minimized in terms of both direct costs and losses and indirect costs, such as those associated with the damage to the brand’s reputation.
+The ultimate objective is to manage the incident so that the impact is minimized in terms of both direct costs and losses and indirect costs, such as those associated with the damage to the brand’s reputation—Incident Response Strategies one of the critical steps for organization success and reliablity.

 At the very least, businesses should have a well-defined procedure for handling incidents.
 When an incident occurs, employees can refer to this document to clarify what constitutes an incident and what steps must be taken.
-It’s also a good idea to name the groups, individuals, or supervisors who will oversee the incident response initiative as a whole and execute the plan’s various steps.
+It’s also a good idea to name the groups, individuals, or supervisors overseeing the incident response initiative and executing the plan’s various steps.

 Who Coordinates Response To Incidents?

-The first and most crucial step in handling an incident is always getting ready for the inevitable security breach that will occur.
-Organizations can gauge their CIRT’s responsiveness to incidents by taking the following steps in advance: establishing a policy, developing a response plan/strategy, establishing channels of communication, documenting procedures, selecting team members, securing resources, and training personnel.
+The initial and crucial step in incident handling is preparing for the inevitable security breach.
+Organizations can assess their CIRT’s responsiveness by proactively establishing a policy, formulating a response plan, setting up communication channels, documenting procedures, selecting team members, securing resources, and training personnel.

-When an incident occurs, it must first be identified so that appropriate measures can be taken to mitigate the damage and costs.
-Gathering events from log files, remote monitoring, process failures, intrusion detection, and firewalls is crucial to effective incident response because IT personnel can detect and determine the scope of incidents.
+Upon occurrence of an incident, prompt identification is essential for taking appropriate measures to mitigate damage and costs.
+Effective incident response relies on gathering events from log files, remote monitoring, process failures, intrusion detection, and firewalls, enabling IT personnel to detect and determine the scope of incidents.

 When an incident is discovered or identified, its containment becomes a top priority.
 The primary goal of damage containment is to keep the damage from spreading (as noted in step number two, the earlier incidents are detected, the sooner they can be contained to minimize damage).
 For the containment phase to be successful, all of SANS’s suggestions must be implemented, especially those that aim to prevent the loss of any evidence that may be added later for prosecution.”
 This plan includes short-term containment, system backup, and long-term containment.